whisthq/whist/client-applications/README.md

 The following platforms have yet to be supported:
 - iOS/iPadOS
 - Android/Chromebook
-- Web (Note that the web client will be hosted on `fractalcomputers/website`)
+- Web (the web client will be hosted on `fractalcomputers/website`)